straw-hat-team/adr/src/adrs/5177934677/README.md

   - `MAY` be persisted alongside the record for replay and audit purposes.
     Persistence `MAY` be opted out of per stream or per system when the cost is not justified; the default is to persist.
+  - Are best-effort context.
+Because persistence can be opted out and propagation can filter, consumers `MUST NOT` depend on an entry being present for correctness.
 - Resources and projections `MUST NOT` expose a `transient_annotations` field.